If you run your own limited company, there are two ways you can pay into a pension fund, both of which offer significant

 Making company pension contributions

-As employer contributions are treated as an allowable business expense, the company will receive relief on corporation tax meaning your company could save as much as 19% in tax.
+As employer contributions are an allowable business expense, your company will receive Corporation Tax relief, meaning your company could save as much as 19% in tax.
 This is the lowest level of Corporation Tax during 2023/4.

 For the company, the saving could amount to 32.8% in total if the money was paid straight into your pension fund and not paid as a salary.

 HMRC states that pensions contributions must be ‘wholly and exclusively’ for the purposes of business.
 To assess if this is the case, HMRC can ask for evidence to see if anyone else in the company is benefitting from this arrangement.